 8. How is the safety of all students ensured at school?

 The best insurance of safety in a school is to have an orderly environment with sufficient adult attention.
 We have systems in place in the lunchroom, playground, and classrooms to ensure that students are supervised, well-known, and connected to adults in our building.
 The students’ understanding that they are always with adults who care about them gives them confidence reporting issues that may come up, and helps prevent any escalating feelings of being left-out or uncared for.

-Our school is as safe as any elementary school in the Northeast Region or the district, but accidents and incidents still come up from time to time.
+Our school is as safe as any elementary school in the Northeast Region, the district, or the country, but accidents and incidents still come up from time to time.
 When students make a mistake in their interactions and are unkind to someone, we follow a restorative justice protocol to help them repair the relationship.
 These steps are for any student – disabled or not.
 The three steps to the protocol are:

 - Admit what you did that was wrong.